-- 18. The categories in which a person may register in the landscape architectural profession are-

-- (a) professional, which is divided into-

-- (i) Professional Landscape Architect;

-- (ii) Professional Landscape Technologist;

-- (iii) Professional Landscape Technician: or

-- (iv) Professional Landscape Assistant; or

-- (b) candidate, which is divided into-

-- (i) Candidate Landscape Architect;

-- (ii) Candidate Landscape Technologist;

-- (iii) Candidate Landscape Technician; or

-- (iv) Candidate Landscape Assistant; or

-- (c) specified categories prescribed by the council.

-- b.
-However the need has arisen to recognise other categories in the Landscape Architecture Environment that are not presently mentioned in the Act.

-- c.
-These other categories, currently would broadly resort under the heading of Professional Landscape Management.

-- d.
-Much discussion and consultation was entered into with a wide range of stakeholders and the proposal below reflects the outcome.

-- e.
-It is believed these outcomes accurately reflect the need within the profession and would act in the interest of the public.

-- f.
+- 18. The categories in which a person may register in the landscape architectural profession are- - (a) professional, which is divided into- - (i) Professional Landscape Architect; - (ii) Professional Landscape Technologist; - (iii) Professional Landscape Technician: or - (iv) Professional Landscape Assistant; or - (b) candidate, which is divided into- - (i) Candidate Landscape Architect; - (ii) Candidate Landscape Technologist; - (iii) Candidate Landscape Technician; or - (iv) Candidate Landscape Assistant; or - (c) specified categories prescribed by the council. - b.
+However the need has arisen to recognise other categories in the Landscape Architecture Environment that are not presently mentioned in the Act. - c.
+These other categories currently would broadly resort under the heading of Professional Landscape Management. - d.
+Much discussion and consultation was entered into with a wide range of stakeholders and the proposal below reflects the outcome. - e.
+It is believed these outcomes accurately reflect the need within the profession and would act in the interest of the public. - f.
 The new registration categories set out below were endorsed at an Executive Committee meeting of Council on 19 May 2016.
+The need for these categories was identified by industry for the following reasons: - i.
+The Act is restrictive in terms of the registration categories and needs to be expanded to bring about the sustainability of the Council, - ii.
+The expansion of the registration categories furthers the national imperative associated with skills development and transformation.

 g.
-Tables reflecting proposed/recommended registration categories in terms of clause 18 (a), (b) and (c) of the Act
+Amended Registration Categories in terms of clause 18 (a), (b) and (c) of the Act and as per Council decision

-PROFESSIONAL REGISTRATION I N THE LANDSCAPI E ARCHITECTURAL ENVIRONMENT PROFESSIONAL LANDSCAPE Minimum PROFESSIONAL LANDSCAPE ARCHITECTURE Academic MANAGEMENT Category of Registration Requirement Category of Registration Professional Landscape Architect NQF 9 Professional Landscape Manager Professional Landscape Architectural NQF 8 Professional Landscape Senior Senior Technologist Technologist Professional Landscape Architectural NQF 7 Professional Landscape Technologist Technologist Professional Landscape Architectural NQF 6 Professional Landscape Technician Technician
+PROFESSIONAL REGISTRATION IN THE LANDSCAPE ENVIRONMENT LANDSCAPE ARCHITECTURAL Minimum LANDSCAPE MANAGEMENT PROFESSIONALS Academic PROFESSIONALS Requirement Professional Landscape Architect NQF 9 Professional Landscape Manager Professional Senior Landscape NQF 8 Professional Senior Landscape Architectural Technologist Technologist Professional Landscape Architectural NQF 7 Professional Landscape Technologist Technologist Professional Landscape Architectural NQF 6 Professional Landscape Technician Technician

-CANDIDATESHIP IN THE LANDSCAPE ARCHITECTURAL ENVIRONMENT CANDIDATE LANDSCAPE ARCHITECTURE Minimum Academic CANDIDATE LANDSCAPE MANAGEMENT Category of Registration Requirement Category of Registration Candidate Landscape Architect NQF 9 Candidate Landscape Manager Candidate Landscape Architectural Senior Technologist NQF 8 Candidate Landscape Senior Technologist Candidate Landscape Architectural Technologist NQF 7 Candidate Landscape Technologist Candidate Landscape Architectural Technician NQF 6 Candidate Landscape Technician h.
-Existing categories of registration to be retained i.
-New Categories to be introduced
+CANDIDACY IN THE LANDSCAPE ENVIRONMENT LANDSCAPE ARCHITECTURAL CANDIDATES Minimum Academic Requirement LANDSCAPE MANAGEMENT CANDIDATES Candidate Landscape Architect NQF 9 Candidate Landscape Manager Candidate Senior Landscape Architectural Technologist NQF 8 Candidate Senior Landscape Technologist Candidate Landscape Architectural Technologist NQF 7 Candidate Landscape Technologist Candidate Landscape Architectural Technician NQF 6 Candidate Landscape Technician h.
+Existing Registration Categories to be retained i.
+New Registration Categories to be introduced

-PROFESSIONAL REGISTRATION IN THE LANDSCAPE ARCHITECTURAL ENVIRONMENT PROFESSIONAL LANDSCAPE ARCHITECTURE Minimum Academic PROFESSIONAL LANDSCAPE MANAGEMENT Category of Registration Requirement Category of Registration Professional Landscape Architect NQF 9 none none NQF 8 none Professional Landscape Technologist NQF 7 none Professional Landscape Technician NQF 6 none
+PROFESSIONAL REGISTRATION IN THE LANDSCAPE ENVIRONMENT

+LANDSCAPE ARCHITECTURAL PROFESSIONS Minimum Academic LANDSCAPE MANAGEMENT PROFESSIONS

+Requirement

+Professional Landscape Architect NQF 9

+NQF 8

+Professional Landscape Technologist NQF 7

+Professional Landscape Technician NQF 6

-CANDIDATESHIP IN THE LANDSCAPE ARCHITECTURAL ENVIRONMENT
+CANDIDACY IN THE LANDSCAPE ENVIRONMENT

-CANDIDATE LANDSCAPE ARCHITECTURE Minimum Academic CANDIDATE LANDSCAPE MANAGEMENT
+LANDSCAPE ARCHITECTURAL CANDIDATES Minimum Academic LANDSCAPE MANAGEMENT CANDIDATES

-Category of Registration Requirement Category of Registration
+Requirement

-Candidate Landscape Architect NQF 9 none
+Candidate Landscape Architect NQF 9

-none NQF 8 none
+NQF 8

-Candidate Landscape Technologist NQF 7 none
+Candidate Landscape Technologist NQF 7

-Candidate Landscape Technician NQF 6 none
+Candidate Landscape Technician NQF 6

-PROFESSIONAL REGISTRATION IN THE LANDSCAPE ARCHITECTURAL ENVIRONMENT PROFESSIONAL LANDSCAPE ARCHITECTURE Minimum Academic PROFESSIONAL LANDSCAPE MANAGEMENT Category of Registration Requirement Category of Registration NQF 9 Professional Landscape Manager Professional Landscape Architectural Senior Technologist NQF 8 Professional Landscape Senior Technologist Professional Landscape Architectural Technologist NQF 7 Professional Landscape Technologist Professional Landscape Architectural Technician NQF 6 Professional Landscape Technician
+PROFESSIONAL REGISTRATION IN THE LANDSCAPE ENVIRONMENT LANDSCAPE ARCHITECTURAL Minimum LANDSCAPE MANAGEMENT PROFESSIONS Academic PROFESSIONS Requirement NQF 9 Professional Landscape Manager Professional Senior Landscape Architectural Technologist NQF 8 Professional Senior Landscape Technologist Professional Landscape Architectural Technologist NQF 7 Professional Landscape Technologist Professional Landscape Architectural Technician NQF 6 Professional Landscape Technician